University undergraduate graduation requirements (baccalaureate)

 Resident credit requirement

 Resident credit refers to a course that is offered in a regular semester or summer session.
 Credit earned through comprehensive examinations also is included when calculating ASU resident hours.
-Credit earned through independent learning, Advanced Placement testing, the College-Level Examination Program or an International Baccalaureate exam are excluded when calculating ASU resident hours.
+Credit earned through independent learning, Advanced Placement testing, the College-Level Examination Program or an International Baccalaureate exam is excluded when calculating ASU resident hours.

-Every candidate for an undergraduate degree is required to earn a minimum of 30 credit hours in resident-credit courses at ASU.
+Every candidate for an undergraduate degree is required to earn a minimum of 30 credit hours in resident credit courses at ASU.

 Guidelines for determination of catalog year